uacsc544fall2019/assignments/PM3.md

 Code associated with the contribution, including proof of concepts, should be available in the Project directory at the top level of your repository.
-Some of it is required to run. **Instructions for how to get it to run must be included in the Project directory in a file called README.md**
+Some of it is required to run. **Instructions for how to get it to run must be included in the Project directory in a file called README.md.
+Revision 2019/10/27: If y ou are dealing with huge data, do not upload huge data to repository.
+If you can include a toy dataset, do that instead.
+Otherwise, email me and we'll work something out like a live demo or extended movie.**

 If you collected data for the visualization of this milestone, please describe your data collection efforts here.
 What did you do to collect the data?
 Is